behindthefirewalls/Parsero/README.md

     sudo pip-3.2 install beautifulsoup4

 Make sure that your default version of Python is 3 or later.
-If you don't want to change your default version, you can execute typing
+If you don't want to change your default version, you can execute it by typing

     $ python3 parsero

-If this version has been installed instead of
+If python 3 version has set by default, just use the command below:

     $ python parsero